JPmbagwu/PHSX815_Week1/README.md

 * numpy
 * matplotlib (Python)

-This requires a working Python distribution (so that the python executable exists) with the Python package numpy and latex also installed.
+These require a functional Python distribution with the Python packages numpy and latex additionally installed (so that the python executable exists).